lifaon74/rx-dom/examples/tutoral.md

 However, this won't work for 2 reasons:

 - `rx-dom` is intended to be tree-shacked and minified.
 If you don't explicitly boostrap or inject your main component, you'll end up with an app of 0KB of javascript.
-That's the exact same reason we use `generateCreateElementFunctionWithCustomElements`: to properly import every required components, else we may miss some custom elements (meaning a tag acting like a div for example, because the component is not defined).
+For the same reason we use `generateCreateElementFunctionWithCustomElements`: to properly import every required components, else we may miss some custom elements (meaning a custom tag acting like a div for example, because the component is not defined).
-- `rx-dom` doesn't use `document.body.appendChild` or any native DOM functions, because it tries to be context independent (may run on node and browser), and uses a faster *'connected'* detection algorithm that the `connectedCallback`.
+- `rx-dom` doesn't use `document.body.appendChild` or any native DOM functions: it tries to be context independent (may run on node and browser), and uses a faster *'connected'* detection algorithm that the `connectedCallback`.
   So, you must use `rx-dom` functions instead of native ones.